bocadilloproject/bocadillo/docs/api/api.md

 an `UnsupportedMediaType` exception is raised.

 ## templates_dir
-The absolute path where templates are searched for (built from the `templates_dir` parameter).
+The path where templates are searched for, or `None` if not set.

+This is built from the `templates_dir` parameter.

 ## route
 ```python